What we do with your information

 HM Coroner for South Yorkshire West District is Christopher P Dorries OBE.
-He is based at the Public Mortuary and his offices can be called during office hours (8am to 5pm).
+He is based at the public mortuary within the Medico-Legal Centre.

-The Coroner is an independent Judicial Officer, responsible only to the Crown, with a statutory duty to investigate sudden, violent or unexplained deaths.
-The Coroner must be legally qualified.
+The Coroner is an independent Judicial Officer, responsible only to the Crown.
+They have a statutory duty to investigate sudden, violent or unexplained deaths.
+They must be legally qualified.

 About 40% of all deaths are reported to a Coroner, often because the cause of death is not immediately known.
-Approximately half of the reported deaths require some form of post-mortem examination and in the vast majority of cases this will reveal a natural cause of death.
-However around 18% (600+ cases per year locally) show an unnatural cause of death and therefore require an inquest.
+Approximately half of reported deaths require some form of post-mortem examination and, in the vast majority of cases, this will reveal a natural cause of death.
+However, around 18% (600+ cases per year locally) show an unnatural cause of death and require an inquest.

 The Coroner's decision is set out in a formal document called the ‘Record of Inquest’.
-This states the identity of the deceased, the medical cause of death, the time and place of death and in what circumstances the deceased came by their death.
+This states the identity of the deceased, the medical cause of death, the time and place of death and in what circumstances the deceased died.
 The form also records the court’s conclusion as to the death.

 The conclusion as to the death (previously known as a verdict) categorises whether the death was suicidal, accidental, or caused by natural causes etc. It is also common to use a narrative conclusion which is a factual statement of the Coroner’s finding as to how the death occurred.